Last updated: May 5, 2026

 What is a house lord in astrology?

 A house lord, also called a house ruler, is the planet that rules the zodiac sign on a house's cusp.
 To find any house lord in your birth chart, identify the sign on that house's beginning point and look up its traditional ruling planet.
-The lord's own placement reveals how that life area unfolds for you.
+The lord's own placement shows one traditional way that life area is routed in the chart.

 Here is the part most modern primers skip: the lord usually carries more interpretive weight than whichever planet happens to sit inside the house.
-A 7th house with no occupants but a strong, well-placed Venus ruling it tends to produce more workable partnerships than a 7th house packed with planets whose lord is in fall.
+A 7th house with no occupants but a strong, well-placed Venus ruling it may offer more supportive partnership testimony than a 7th house packed with planets whose lord is in fall.
 Classical practitioners read the lord first, then the occupants.
 Treat the calculator above the same way.
 Look at where each house's lord lives, and ask what conditions the lord arrives in.

 How to find your house lord